iaravagni/adversarial-face-patch/README.md

 ### What are Adversarial Patches?

-Adversarial patches are specially crafted patterns that, when placed in the physical world (e.g., worn as stickers), can fool AI-based face recognition systems.
+Adversarial patches are specially crafted patterns that, when placed on a person's forehead, can fool AI-based face recognition systems.
 These patches can:
-- Make faces undetectable to recognition systems
-- Cause misidentification of individuals
+- Cause misidentification by impersonating another individual
-- Work under various lighting and angles
+- Work under various lighting conditions and angles
+- Be optimized to target specific identities in the system

 ### Project Goals

-1. **Attack Implementation**: Generate adversarial patches that can fool face recognition models
+1. **Attack Implementation**: Generate adversarial patches that enable impersonation attacks on face recognition models
-2. **Defense Implementation**: Develop detection mechanisms to identify adversarial patches
+2. **Defense Implementation**: Develop CNN-based detection mechanisms to identify adversarial patches
-3. **Robustness Training**: Create face recognition models resistant to adversarial attacks
-4. **Security Research**: Contribute to understanding and improving AI security
+3. **Security Research**: Contribute to understanding and improving AI security in biometric systems

 ---

 ## 👥 Team

 **Research Team Members:**
--Lalit Lakamsani
+- Lalit Lakamsani
--Iara Ravagni
+- Iara Ravagni
--Shefali ahUJA
+- Shefali Ahuja

 **Institution**: Duke University
-**Course**: CYBERSEC 590: AI for Offensive and Defensive Security **Date**: November 2025
+**Course**: CYBERSEC 590: AI for Offensive and Defensive Security
+**Date**: November 2025

 ---